jakerieger/X-Engine/Docs/Engine-Architecture.md

 ## What **isn't** implemented:

+In its current state, this would be better described as a *rendering* engine and not a *game* engine, as rendering has been my focus from the beginning of development, and the part I personally find the most interesting.
+There is an entity component system but the only components that have been created so far are for rendering.
+No scripting, input handling, audio, or physics components exist at the moment.

+Once the rendering system has reached a point I'd consider acceptable, I'll move on to the actual runtime game systems.

-This is a list of things that are planned but not currently implemented:
+That being said, this is a list of things that are planned but not currently implemented:

 1. Opaque/transparent mesh sorting
+2. Soft shadows (PCF)
-2. Anti-aliasing of any kind
+3. Anti-aliasing of any kind
-3. Resource management
+4. Resource management
-	- Resources are simply loaded from disk using hard-coded paths at the moment.
+	- Resources are simply loaded from disk using **solution**-relative paths at the moment.
 No system for loading and managing these exists right now.
+    - Content is located in [Engine/Content](../Engine/Content).
-4. Scenes
+5. Scenes
-5. Input handling
+6. Input handling
-6. Lock-free multi-threading
+7. Lock-free multi-threading
+8. Some kind of 3D physics engine (likely Bullet, honestly)

 ...and a whole hell of a lot more :D